 With only a few dozen of these airplanes ever build, the pool of painting schemes to choose from is small.
 Nonetheless Trumpeter figured out a way to provide us three sets of markings to choose from.
 The first aircraft is an RAF machine, serial number RB518 (which can be seen on the provided picture below).
 This airframe was one of the MK XIV’s that was converted to a Mk XVI.
 Lucky for us, the only change can be found inside, being the Griffon 101 engine instead of the Griffon 69, adding 45 hp and 19 mph, and the aircraft was a Mk XIV at some point.

-The manufacturer addressed the issue of the few amount of markings by adding several what-if schemes of a Dutch and Finnish airframe, which is nice addition if you are into that.
+The manufacturer addressed the issue of the few markings by adding several what-if schemes of a Dutch and Finnish airframe, which is nice addition if you are into that.
 However, the connection to Netherland and especially Finland is quite odd.
 The Dutch did fly a good number of Spitfires after the war but did not show interest in the Spiteful.

 Finland on the other hand never had a single Spitfire in their arsenal, and to my recollection they never had a single testing or captured airframe either.
 They did not even have any Supermarine aircraft at all at any time.